wizo06/japanese/docs/index.md

     Most of the time, you have already acquired the necessary language, but just need to change your mindset.
 The key to getting around this is asking yourself the right question.
 Instead of asking, “How do I say this?”, ask yourself “What would a native speaker say in this situation?”.
 This subtle reframing of the question will often produce completely different results from your subconscious.

-## Final notes
+## Summary

+To summarize:

+- Acquisition: an intuitive knowledge of the language
+    - How it's done?
+Listening and reading.
+    - Acquisition happens subconsciously
+- Learning: a logical knowledge about the language
+    - How it's done?
+Memorizing grammar and vocabulary.
+    - Learning happens consciously

-ACQUISITION (reading and listening) is the heavy lifting.
-LEARNING (grammar and vocabularies) is not. **Please do not neglect immersion**.
-No amount of grammar and vocabulary will help you become fluent if you neglect immersion.
+IMMERSION is the heavy lifting.
+LEARNING grammar and vocabulary is not. **Please do not neglect immersion**.
+No amount of learning will help you become fluent if you neglect immersion.

+As far as *learning* is concerned, the methodology that is mentioned in [Refold](https://refold.la/) and [TheMoeWay](https://learnjapanese.moe/)  is just a *guideline*.
+You do not have to follow every step to the letter.
+Like I said in the beginning of this page:

+> your interest in learning your TL will far outweight any learning methodology

+Read the guideline and find what's the most engaging way of learning is for you.

 ## See also